beotiger/justmicrec/README.md

 ### Using server-side script

-Recordings are sent to server-side script as raw POST data.
+Recordings are sent to server as raw POST data.
 You can grab and save it anywhere by server-side script of your choice.
 In this project we use **micrecajax.php** script for that purpose.

 ### Home page and demo
-For home page and working example see [this page](https://beotiger.com/justmicrec)
+For home page and working example see [this page](https://beotiger.com/justmicrec).

 ### An old JustRec
 Please do not mess this project with an older *JustRec* project which uses ActionScript (Flash) as a recording backend.